-Murder case against man accused of killing Huntsville police officer bound over to Grand Jury, new details of case released
+Murder case against man accused of killing Huntsville police officer bound over to grand jury, suspect denied bond

 Hines testified to the following:

 Clardy was an agent for the STAC, anti-drug unit, which decided to target Brown in a drug buy operation involving 100 pounds of marijuana.
-He said they identified Brown as a target after a undercover drug buy of 3 pounds of marijuana in November that took place in the parking lot of Parkway Place Mall.
+He said they identified Brown as a target after an undercover drug buy of 3 pounds of marijuana in November that took place in the parking lot of Parkway Place Mall.

 Drug agents decided to set up the larger purchase on Levert to arrest Brown.